danslee/lucid-ops/about/index.md

 # About Lucid Operations

-My name is Daniel Lee (@dlee_io) and Lucid Operations LLC is the consulting entity under which I provide consulting services to my clients.
+My name is Daniel Lee and Lucid Operations LLC (@LucidOperations) is the consulting entity under which I provide consulting services to my clients.
 In one capacity or another I've been working with computers, software, and systems for the better part of two decades now.
-I've had the good fortune to work with some of the most successful companies of our time and have learned a great deal from that experience.
+I've had the good fortune to work with some of the most successful companies of our time and a truly amazing set of engineers and architects and have learned a great deal from that experience.
 I hope to continue to provide clients with insight concerning their challenges and provide actionable understanding and direction to guidance.

 ## Lucid Operations Statement of Purpose